openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * `c_nonce`: OPTIONAL.
 String containing a nonce to be used when creating a proof of possession of the key proof (see (#credential_request)).
 When received, the Wallet MUST use this nonce value for its subsequent requests until the Credential Issuer provides a fresh nonce.
 * `c_nonce_expires_in`: OPTIONAL.
 Number denoting the lifetime in seconds of the `c_nonce`.
 * `authorization_details`: REQUIRED when `authorization_details` parameter is used to request issuance of a certain Credential type as defined in (#authorization-details).
-MUST NOT be used otherwise.
-Array of objects as defined in Section 7 of [@!RFC9396].
-In addition to the parameters defined in (#authorization-details), this specification defines the following parameter to be used with authorization details type `openid_credential` in the Token Response:
+It MUST NOT be used otherwise.
+It is an array of objects, as defined in Section 7 of [@!RFC9396].
+In addition to the parameters defined in (#authorization-details), this specification defines the following parameter to be used with the authorization details type `openid_credential` in the Token Response:
   * `credential_identifiers`: OPTIONAL.
 Array of strings, each uniquely identifying a Credential that can be issued using the Access Token returned in this response.
 Each of these Credentials corresponds to the same entry in the `credential_configurations_supported` Credential Issuer metadata but can contain different claim values or a different subset of claims within the claims set identified by that Credential type.
 This parameter can be used to simplify the Credential Request, as defined in (#credential_request), where the `credential_identifier` parameter replaces the `format` parameter and any other Credential format-specific parameters in the Credential Request.
 When received, the Wallet MUST use these values together with an Access Token in subsequent Credential Requests.

-Note: Credential Instance identifier(s) cannot be used when `scope` parameter is used in the Authorization Request to request issuance of a Credential.
+Note: Credential Instance identifier(s) cannot be used when the `scope` parameter is used in the Authorization Request to request issuance of a Credential.

-Below is a non-normative example of a Token Response when `authorization_details` parameter was used to request issuance of a certain Credential type:
+Below is a non-normative example of a Token Response when the `authorization_details` parameter was used to request issuance of a certain Credential type:

 ```
 HTTP/1.1 200 OK